Developer-Humayra/Developer-Humayra/README.md

 <br/>

-### "The success of life is not measured by the path you have conquered, but by the difficulties you have overcome along the way." ✍🏻
+>"The success of life is not measured by the path you have conquered, but by the difficulties you have overcome along the way." ✍🏻

-Here are some ideas to get you started:
+**About Me:

 - 🔭 I’m currently working on Web Development

 - 🌱 I’m currently learning PHP

+- 🤔 I hope to be a developer. 🐧

 - 💬 Ask me about: HTML, CSS, JavaScript and ReactJs

-- 📫 How to reach me: ...
+- 📫 Please email via developerhumayra2020@gmail.com to reach me.

 - 😄 Pronouns:She/Her